nilanshu96/Fedora-35-Post-Install/Audio.md

 ```

 **NOTE:** Enable Wireplumber if not running the using the command `systemctl --user --now enable wireplumber`.
 Check if wireplumber is running using `ps -e| grep wireplumber`.

+* To make a device specific change, run `pw-cli dump deep Device` and use the details shown to make changes in the above file.